 Hair fall and breakage is the result of dandruff formation as the nutrients are unable to absorb properly via the clogged hair follicles.
 Cleaning the excess sebum production with a mild anti-dandruff shampoo is the proper way to go about when it comes to reversing hair fall.

 Hair thinning is when the density of your hair begins to drastically decrease due to excessive hair fall.
-Your thick and long hair might get drastically reduced due to severe dandruff formation.
+In severe cases of dandruff, your thick and long hair could be severely reduced.
 Consulting a dermatologist can help in curing the problem.

-A greasy scalp is when the oil is excessively produced in an individual’s scalp.
-This can happen due to many factors like genetics, age, skin type, etc. If this is taken care of in the initial stages then the dandruff issue can easily be avoided.
+Oil is produced in excess on a greasy scalp.
+This can happen due to many factors like genetics, age, skin type, etc. Dandruff can be easily avoided if this is taken care of in the beginning.

 A foul odor during an individual’s day-to-day activities can be a major cause of alarm when it comes to identifying the symptoms of dandruff.
 Fungal infection might be the root cause of the issue.
 Adding a few drops of tea tree oil which contains anti-bacterial and anti-fungal properties will help in resolving this issue.